lambdaclass/concrete/docs/PURE_CORE_PROOF_ARC.md

 3. Then `Option.map` / `Result.map` structural laws (they expose exactly
    what the model needs next for callbacks).

-Scoped to what the PExpr model expresses TODAY (match_/enumLit/call-by-name;
-NO loops, NO quantification over callbacks):
+Scoped to keep the first theorems small (match_/enumLit/call-by-name with a representative callback; loops exist in the model — `while_`/`while_step` — but whole-loop invariant proofs are deferred to slice 2+):

 - `Option.map` / `Option.and_then`: structural laws — `map(None) = None`,
   `map(Some v) = Some (f v)` for a registered representative callback,